-Usopp plays this trope magnificently in Thriller Bark when he calls out for help, then rescues himself as Sogeking complete with gag theme turned Crowning Music of Awesome.
+Usopp plays this trope magnificently in Thriller Bark when he calls out for help, then rescues himself as Sogeking complete with gag theme changing to match.

 In the Thriller Bark storyline, Brook was introduced as a bumbling socially incompetent idiot.
 Many chapters later, he suddenly had one of the creepier dramatic entrances of the series and one-shotted a giant monster who was wiping the floor with Franky and Robin at the same time.

-In the opening first Chapter, Shanks and his crew just seemed to be cheerfully messing around, and got chewed up quite a bit by Higuma.
+In the opening first Chapter, Shanks and his crew just seemed to be cheerfully messing around, and get chewed up quite a bit by Higuma.
 When Shanks laughed it off, the latter assumed he was just a weakling.
 A bit later, he kidnapped Luffy.
-And then Shanks shows them just how bad an idea it was to mess with him, with his crew decimating Higuma's bandit force, and Higuma himself fleeing, only to be eaten by a sea monster, the implication being it's the sort Shanks deals with almost every day.
+And then Shanks shows them just how bad an idea it was to mess with him, with ONE member of his crew decimating Higuma's bandit force, and Higuma himself fleeing, only to be eaten by a sea monster, the implication being it's the sort of thing Shanks deals with almost every day.

 Happens at the beginning of Ninja Scroll: The Series.
 Shigure is always getting angry at her fellow villagers about their inability to take their martial arts training seriously — it turns out that the entire village is made up of skilled fighters whose sole job is to protect her, and who were only pretending to be lousy at it.
 Unfortunately, even they all get wiped out by an army of demons, so she has to flee.